jiyi27/sessions/README.md

 ## sessions-go

 An in-memory concurrent-safe package for go web session management.

+This session management library primarily utilizes an in-memory store to ensure optimal performance and rapid access.
+While a Redis store is also supported as an alternative, the implementation of mutex locks for each session operation can lead to unnecessary resource consumption when using Redis.

 ```shell
 $ go get -u github.com/shwezhu/sessions